tripplet/docker_factorio_server/README.md

 * [bplein](https://github.com/bplein/docker_factorio_server) - Coded scenario support
 * [jaredledvina](https://github.com/jaredledvina/docker_factorio_server) - Contributed version updates
 * [carlbennett](https://github.com/carlbennett) - Contributed version updates and bugfixes

+[^1]: Space Age mods can also be individually enabled by using their name separated by space.
+  Example 1: Enable all by using `true`
+  Example 2: Enable all by listing the mod names `space-age elevated-rails quality`
+  Example 3: Enable only Elevated rails `elevated-rails`